mulekick/megadownload/README.md

 ## how to use

 1. **Browse the internet and save your HTTP session**
-   - Open your web browser and launch developer tools (F12 on Chrome).
+   - Open your web browser and launch developer tools (F12 on Chrome/Edge).
-   - Start recording your HTTP session (on Chrome : 'Network' tab, then Ctrl+E).
+   - Start recording your HTTP session (on Chrome/Edge : 'Network' tab, then Ctrl+E to start/stop recording).
    - Go to your favorite platform, watch videos, listen to music ...
-   - Once you're done, save your HTTP session to a .har file (on Chrome : 'Network' tab, 'All', right click any item then 'Save all as HAR with content').
+   - Once you're done, save your HTTP session to a .har file (on Chrome/Edge : 'Network' tab, 'All', right click any item then 'Save all as HAR with content').

 2. **Run the program**
    - Open your shell, navigate to your install directory.